matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 ## Assembler

 The [assembler](https://github.com/matter-labs/era-zkevm-assembly), which is written in Rust, compiles zkEVM assembly to zkEVM bytecode.
-This tool is not a part of our LLVM back-end as it uses several cryptographic libraries which are easier to maintain outside of the framework.
+This tool is not a part of our LLVM back end as it uses several cryptographic libraries which are easier to maintain outside of the framework.

 ## Hardhat Plugins